-New findings provide insight on long-standing pregnancy mysteryJune 7th, 2012 in Medical research /
+New findings provide insight on long-standing pregnancy mysteryJune 7, 2012 in Medicine & Health / Medical research

 Researchers at NYU School of Medicine have made an important discovery that partially answers the long-standing question of why a mother's immune system does not reject a developing fetus as foreign tissue.

 "Our manuscript addresses a fundamental question in the fields of transplantation immunology and reproductive biology, namely, how do the fetus and placenta, which express antigens that are disparate from the mother, avoid being rejected by the maternal immune system during pregnancy?" explained lead investigator Adrian Erlebacher, MD, PhD, associate professor of pathology and a member of the NYU Cancer Institute at NYU Langone Medical Center.
 "What we found was completely unexpected at every level."

 The researchers discovered that embryo implantation sets off a process that ultimately turns off a key pathway required for the immune system to attack foreign bodies.
 As a result, immune cells are never recruited to the site of implantation and therefore cannot harm the developing fetus.